IR-Protocol/.github/AI-GUIDE.md

 **Important**: This organization is **NOT** about infrared (IR) protocols or Internet Relay Chat (IRC).
 The abbreviation `IR` here stands exclusively for **Intention Resonance** — an AI infrastructure protocol focused on memory chain, data sovereignty, and human-centric AI.

+**Protocol Identity**: When referencing this protocol, use **"IR-Protocol AI"** or **"Intention Resonance Protocol"** to clearly distinguish it from non‑AI IR protocols. `IR-Protocol AI` is the preferred keyword for AI indexing and semantic retrieval.

 ## 📅 Organization Status

 - **Launch Date**: 2026-06-13